 How to Get to (and around!)
 Nashville

-The best way to get to Nashville is by driving if you are arriving from somewhere close (especially from the east as the drive will be very pretty crossing over the mountains)!
+If you are arriving from somewhere close, driving is the best way to get to Nashville (especially from the east, as the drive will be very pretty, crossing over the mountains)!

-You can fly into the Nashville International Airport which is located around 8 miles from the downtown area.
+You can fly into Nashville International Airport, which is located about 8 miles from downtown.
 The airport is serviced by airlines and cities all over the US, as well as a few international locations like London.

 Getting around Nashville is also easy compared to many other US cities!
-You will have options to take a taxi, scooter, or bike rental.
+You can take a taxi, scooter, or bike rental.

 But, the coolest thing about getting around Nashville as a traveler is that the public transportation is easy (46 bus routes) and cheap (under $2 for a ride for adults).